 To ensure that all lounges and outdoor public areas are reserved appropriately and fairly, each Residence Hall Coordinator or Hall Director is responsible for regulating the use of the lounges in their halls.
 Groups interested in reserving a specific space controlled by Residence Life & Housing should contact the appropriate staff member.

-In addition to lounge spaces within each residence hall, Area/Complex Coordinators are authorized to approve outdoor reservations for the following areas:
+In addition to lounge spaces within each residence hall, Residence Hall Coordinators are authorized to approve outdoor reservations for the following areas:

 - Caesar Rodney stairway platform

 - Louis L. Redding Courtyard

 - George Read Courtyard

 When Residence Hall Coordinators, Hall Directors or Area/Complex Coordinators authorize the use of lounge and outdoor residence hall public areas, the following will apply:

 - Requests for lounge use or outdoor public areas should be submitted to the appropriate staff member in writing (email is acceptable) at least two weeks prior to the date of the event.
 They will determine if the lounge or outdoor area is available.
 If so, they will communicate to the requester that the event may be held.